ishine/das/_sources/install.md

 __CUDA libraries for using the GPU__: While _DeepSS_ works well for annotating song using CPUs, GPUs will greatly improve annotation speed and are highly recommended for training. _DeepSS_ uses Tensorflow as a  deep-learning backend.
 To ensure that Tensorflow can utilize the GPU, the required CUDA libraries need to be installed.
 See the [tensorflow docs](https://www.tensorflow.org/install/gpu) for details.

-__Libsoundfile on linux__: To load audio formats other than `wav`, the GUI uses [soundfile](http://pysoundfile.readthedocs.io/) python package, which relies on `libsndfile`. `libsndfile` will be automatically installed on Windows and macOS.
+__Libsoundfile on linux__: If you are on linux and want to load audio from a wide range of audio formats (other than wav), then you need to install `libsndfile`.
+The GUI uses the [soundfile](http://pysoundfile.readthedocs.io/) python package, which relies on `libsndfile`. `libsndfile` will be automatically installed on Windows and macOS.
 On Linux, the library needs to be installed manually with: `sudo apt-get install libsndfile1`.
 Again, this is only required if you need to load data from more exotic audio files.

 __Visual C++ runtime on windows__: This is typically installed so only required if dss fails to load the native tensorflow runtime.
 Download the latest version from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).